 Figure 30: mobilization of the bond stress for anchors

-The gravity grouted bond stress values that have been estimated are illustrated in the table which shows data for the pressure grouted soil anchors as well.
+The gravity-grouted bond stress values that have been estimated are illustrated in the table, which shows data for the pressure-grouted soil anchors as well.
 The variations in the ultimate values are thus quite obvious from these values.
 Reviewing the ultimate bond stress values, it is important to consider that the values are not necessarily required to be implied correspondingly for a larger capacity of anchors per unit length.

-The redial stresses act upon the body of the grout which can be increased by the post grouting and thus develop an irregular surface around the length of the bond that is able enough to lock the ground and the grout.
-In the post grouted anchors the load capacity is difficult to be predicted that resulting in the complexity of the procedures of the anchor grouting.
-However, the load capacity can be increased by post grouting the ground anchors.
-The load capacity can be increased up to 20-50 per cent per phase with the common limit of three phases for the post grouting.
+The redial stresses act upon the body of the grout, which the post-grouting can increase and thus develop an irregular surface around the length of the bond that can lock the ground and the grout.
+In the post-grouted anchors, the load capacity is difficult to predict, resulting in the complexity of the procedures of the anchor grouting.
+However, the load capacity can be increased by post-grouting the ground anchors.
+The load capacity can be increased up to 20-50 per cent per phase with the common limit of three phases for the post-grouting.

 A bond length of about 3-10m has been evaluated for the rock anchors while maintaining the minimum bond length of about 3m.
-The load transfer has been observed from the bond length to the sound rock competitively which can be estimated through the various types of rocks.
+The load transfer has been observed from the bond length to the sound rock competitively, which can be estimated through the various types of rocks.

 11‑4 Presumptive ultimate values of load transfer for preliminary design of ground anchors in the rock